 The code editor has been replaced with "Roslyn" to give you a new and improved code editing experience.
 Light bulbs appear when you need to include fixes to your code or refactor it.
-When you see a light bulb, click it for suggestions based on the code it has analyzed.

-In this example, the code editor has determined that we included unnecessary "using" statements and helps remove them.
-You can first generate a preview and have the changes affect the whole document, project or solution.
+When you see a light bulb, click it for suggestions based on the code it has analyzed. generate a preview and have the changes affect the whole document, project or solution.
 While those features have appeared in JustCode and earlier versions of Visual Studio for years, we will be releasing a new version of JustCode for Visual Studio 2015 that will take advantage of Rosyln for enhanced productivity tools.